pradeep13jena/Weather-Forecast/README.md

 **click on the searchbar to see all the option included Use current location**

-And to understand logic part of this website you can go to into the asset folder and see the image.
+And to understand logic part of this website you can go to into the asset folder and see the flowchart image, it'll help you understand the way the flow of this website will be.

 Things it can do: